 Can I store this blue cocktail?

-My response for this will almost always be that fresher is better, but if you must, you can of course keep it in the refrigerator.
+My response to this will almost always be that fresher is better, but if you must, you can of course keep it in the refrigerator for a day, but not any longer.

 Always give it a good shake before you drink it!